• Skip to primary navigation

 • AIP: Use organic tiger nut flour instead of almond flour.
 Use organic coconut sugar or maple syrup - see Choosing Maple Syrup.

-• Nut Allergies: You can sub organic arrowroot powder for the chestnut flour if nut allergic, but only use 2 Tbsp of arrowroot, NOT ¼ cup!
+• Nut Allergies: You can sub organic arrowroot powder for the chestnut flour if nut allergic, but only use 2 tablespoons of arrowroot, NOT ¼ cup!

 • For THM or other lower-carb diets, use more almond flour or other nut or seed flour.